learn-co-curriculum/hs-ruby1-my-website/README.md

-<a href='https://learn.co/lessons/hs-ruby1-my-website' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-ruby1-my-website' title='My Super Awesome and Amazing Website!!!!!'>My Super Awesome and Amazing Website!!!!!</a> on Learn.co and start learning to code for free.</p>